truenas/documentation/content/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 - DHCP
 ---

-This article describes setting up a network interface with a static IP address, also referred to as an 'alias', or changing the main interface from a DHCP-assigned to a manually-entered static IP address.
+This article describes setting up a network interface with a static IP address, also referred to as an alias, or changing the main interface from a DHCP-assigned to a manually-entered static IP address.
 You must know the DNS name server and default gateway addresses for your IP address.

 {{< hint type=warning >}}